42 Van Life Essentials that Make Life on the Road Easier

 MoonShade Portable Awning

 Having an awning is essential if you’re traveling in hot, sunny places.
-We love our MoonShade because it’s portable and can be set up on your side or back doors, plus it packs down small.
-We even tested it in windy conditions and the MoonShade holds up!
+I didn’t have a permanent awning on my second van, so I used the MoonShade as a less expensive and portable solution.
+It can be set up on your side or back doors, plus it packs down small.
+I’ve even tested it in windy conditions and the MoonShade holds up!

 *Save 10% by using the code BEARFOOTTHEORY at checkout*